 Why is this?
-A single Cost and Usage report can have over a hundred columns, and that’s with the default settings.
+A single AWS Cost and Usage report can have over a hundred columns, and that’s with the default settings.
 If you use extensive tagging on your resources, the number of columns becomes effectively unlimited.

 Depending on how you set up your CUR, you could also have many rows referring to a single resource.
 For example, if you choose the hourly time granularity, AWS generates one row per hour for each resource.
 Given this, it’s easy to see why CUR files, even for small and mid-sized organizations, can easily surpass the 1 million lines per file limit.
 When this happens, your CUR will be split into multiple files.

 And finally, even if CUR files were manageable in size, their column names and data values can be very difficult to understand.
 Unless you’re well-versed in CUR-speak, it’s hard to decipher what the column “lineItem/UsageType” refers to, especially when possible values include the ever-cryptic “USE1-EUC1-AWS-Out-Bytes”, “APN2-FreeEventsRecorded”, and “Requests-Tier1”.

 To handle a beast like the CUR, a data analytics tool is a must.
 The AWS CUR offers native integrations with Athena, Redshift, and QuickSight.
 This is great for convenience… though it’s also great thinking on AWS’s front to pull you deeper into their ecosystem.

 While these tools are extremely powerful, some technical expertise is required to be able to use them effectively.
 For example, a DevOps team might not know what to do with a CUR file on their own.
 You’ll need to make sure someone is fluent in SQL so that you can capitalize on a CUR integration with Athena or Redshift.